-(b) PROJECT SUSTAINABILITY -
+(b) PROJECT SUSTAINABILITY

 You must propose a plan for project sustainability after the period of federal funding ends.
-Recipients are expected to sustain key elements of their projects, e.g., strategies or services and interventions, which have been effective in improving practices and those that have led to improved outcomes for the target population.
+Recipients are expected to sustain key elements of their projects.

-ORGANIZATIONAL INFORMATION, RESOURCES AND CAPABILITIES - Describe the capacity for administering the program at your school.
+ORGANIZATIONAL INFORMATION, RESOURCES AND CAPABILITIES

+Describe the capacity for administering the program at your school.
 Describe the staff/department responsible for activities detailed in the Work Plan section, including recruitment, student orientation, program monitoring, and completion and submission of reports.

-You must describe your capacity to effectively manage the programmatic, fiscal, and administrative aspects of the NFLP grant.
+You must describe your capacity to manage effectively the programmatic, fiscal, and administrative aspects of the NFLP award.
 Provide information on your current mission and structure.
 Provide information on your resources and capabilities to support provision of NFLP funds.